carlosjhr64/gtk2passwordapp/README.md

 Mouse clicks on logo:

-1. `Right` to get the passwords list and select.
++ Button #1: Get the passwords list and select.
-2. `Center` to reset the master password.
++ Button #2: Reset the master password.
-3. `Left` to get the application menu.
++ Button #3: Application menu.

 When you select an account,
 the username/password will be in clipboard/primary for a few seconds.